 He is a multi-faceted individual who works as a trader, consultant, investor, and blogger.
 He also advises fellow investors on where to invest their money and at what price.

-“At this moment in time, the future of cryptocurrencies in India appears cloudy to me”.
-Because it is a decentralised currency, our Finance Minister, Arun Jaitley, has announced that the usage of bitcoin in any form would not be accepted and that the nation will eliminate it as soon as possible.
+“At this moment in time, the future of cryptocurrencies in India appears cloudy to me.”
+Because it is a decentralized currency, our Finance Minister, Arun Jaitley, has announced that the usage of bitcoin in any form would not be accepted and that the nation will eliminate it as soon as possible.

 Blockchain technology is being used for payment structures throughout the country, and the government has said publicly about it.
-They do not promote the use or trading of cryptocurrencies.
+They do not promote the use of crypto trading platform in India of cryptocurrencies.

 This form of peer-to-peer transaction is highly risky in the absence of a central housing system or administration.
 There are so many murky areas that Indian government officials are confused about how to establish rules and regulations to maintain proper control over the most popular cryptocurrency In India.

 The committee is currently weighing the pros and cons of using cryptocurrencies and digital ledger technologies for financial transactions.
 As of today, the future of cryptocurrency is entirely contingent on the Supreme Court’s decision”.